-All entering Ph.D. students must have completed one semester each of intermediate micro theory, intermediate macro theory, linear algebra, and statistics, plus one year of calculus (see below for information about the 4+1MA degree program).
+All entering Ph.D. students must have completed one semester each of intermediate micro theory, intermediate macro theory, linear algebra, and statistics, plus one year of calculus.

 All applicants must take the Graduate Record Examinations (GRE) General Test.
-We do not require a minimum GRE score for admission, however the quantitative score for entering students is usually 650 or above.
+We do not require a minimum GRE score for admission, however the quantitative score for entering students is usually 151 (650 on the old scoring scale) or above.

-All applicants whose native language is not English must demonstrate English language proficiency by taking the Test of English as a Foreign Language (TOEFL).
-TOEFL is not required if an applicant satisfies one or more of these conditions:
+All applicants whose native language is not English must demonstrate English language proficiency by submitting scores from one of the tests approved by the Graduate School (https://www.umass.edu/graduate/apply/international-applicants).
+The proficiency test requirement is waived if an applicant satisfies one or more of these conditions:

 - Citizenship of Australia, Canada, Great Britain, Guyana, Ireland, New Zealand, United States, an Anglophone country of Africa, or an English speaking country of the Caribbean.